N-Ramoji/N-Ramoji-M1-Ctutorial-Project/1-Requirements/README.md

 ⚫Countdown timer is great for to create a countdown widget that will speedup visitors buying decisions.

-⚫Start and finish the numbers.
+⚫Start and finish the numberS.

 ⚫Holiday themes for stunning.